ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 ## What LUKS does not do:

 - Allow applications requiring many (more than eight) users to have distinct access keys to same devices.
-- Work with applications requiring file-level encryption, [more information](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Encryption.html).
+- Work with applications requiring file-level encryption, [more information](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Encryption.html){:new_window}.

-## How to Set up New LUKS Encrypted Volume with Endurance Block Storage
+## How to Set up New LUKS Encrypted Volume with Endurance {{site.data.keyword.Block Storage}}

-These steps assume the server already has access to a new, unencrypted block storage volume that has not been formatted or mounted.
-Click [here](accessing_block_storage_linux.html) for how to access IBM CLoud Block Storage with Linux.
+These steps assume the server already has access to a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that has not been formatted or mounted.
+Click [here](accessing_block_storage_linux.html) for how to access {{site.data.keyword.blockstorageshort}} with Linux.

 Note that performing data encryption creates a load on the host that could potentially impact performance.